Financial-Times/origami-website/_components/customisation.md

 If your project is based on the master or internal brand, however, it is more likely that you want to create new variants of a component to use alongside existing ones.
 For example to output an additional banner style to support a new marketing campaign.

-## Themes/Variants
+## Variants

 If your project has access to a component's Sass (see the [manual build tutorial](/docs/tutorials/manual-build/#selecting-a-brand)) your project may use Sass mixins to customise components by outputting a new variant of that component.
 A component variant is an instance of a component with modified appearance or functionality.

-For instance, at the time of writing, the `o-banner` component has an [`oBannerAddTheme` mixin](https://registry.origami.ft.com/components/o-banner@3.4.2/sassdoc?brand=master#mixin-obanneraddtheme) which provides options for creating a banner theme with customised colour and background image:
+For instance, at the time of writing, the `o-banner` component has an [`oBannerAddTheme` mixin](https://registry.origami.ft.com/components/o-banner@3.4.2/sassdoc?brand=master#mixin-obanneraddtheme) which provides options for creating a banner variant with customised colour and background image:

-<pre><code class="o-syntax-highlight--scss">@include oBannerAddTheme('my-pikachu-theme', (
+<pre><code class="o-syntax-highlight--scss">@include oBannerAddTheme('my-pikachu-variant', (
     background-image: url('https://example.org/pikachu.png'),
     background-color: oColorsByName('lemon'),
     text-color: oColorsByName('slate'),